Little-Languages/quiver/README.md

 ></perfect-arrow>
 ```

+Check out this [demo](https://perfect-arrows.vercel.app/) to play around with the different settings.

 ### Extensibility

 The custom element is easily extensible via class inheritance.
 You can update the name of the custom element, add new properties/attributes, override the render method, and add new arrow algorithms.